 Blogging is an ever-evolving space; therefore, it is important to have a plan in place to keep learning best practices.
 You can find free resources on platforms such as YouTube, or Google Search.
 Alternatively, you can purchase courses or sign up for platforms like Skillshare.
 Amazon is also a great resource to purchase books and ebooks

-As you continue to write blog posts, schedule time to review old posts and optimize them with updated information as needed.
+As you continue to write blog posts, schedule time to review old posts and optimize them with updated information as needed too.

-Additional blog maintenance includes: checking site speed, checking for broken links, tracking and analyzing Google analytics, checking Google Console, etc.
+Furthermore, blog maintenance also includes: checking site speed, checking for broken links, tracking and analyzing Google analytics, checking Google Console, etc.